 - A Vrbo API connection must use the credit card payment processor you have set up in OwnerRez for each property - each property can have a different credit card payment processor, but each property must be configured with one.
 Vrbo will no longer handle your payment processing.
 You become fully responsible for collecting and remitting all taxes payable.
 OwnerRez can be configured to calculate and collect the taxes due for each booking, but you must make your own arrangements with the appropriate tax jurisdictions and authorities for remitting the taxes to them in accordance with applicable laws.

 - Once the Vrbo API has been activated for a property, all future bookings will be handled using the API.
 However, any pre-existing bookings which were placed prior to activation of the API will not be handled by the API.
-You must continue to sync them using Channel Bridge and Calendar Sync until the last one has come and gone.
-Thereafter, you should keep the iCal in place, but the API will be all you need for booking info.
-(You will still need to use Channel Bridge to bring Vrbo Reviews into OR.)
+You must continue to sync them using Channel Bridge until the last one has come and gone.
+When Airbnb activates an API connection, it disables any iCals for that account, so you may as well disable any Vrbo iCal imports when the API goes live - they'll stop working anyway.

 - When using the API connection, it is not possible to send guests a quote using the Vrbo messaging system.
 Guests can make an inquiry, and you can communicate with them via email or using Vrbo's control panel.
 However, messages sent through Vrbo have all identifying characteristics such as URLs stripped out, so there is no way guests can receive or accept a special quote.
 You can, however, agree with the guest via email on a particular price - just tell them to make a booking at whatever price is displayed to them, and then you can update the charges on the booking afterwards.